CoinFabrik/algorand-hackathon/mega-ace-hackathon/README.md

 The MEGA-ACE Hackathon was a competition ran by CoinFabrik.\
 It consisted of two independant tracks: a *technical track* and an *open innovation track*.\
 In this repository we showcase the technical track challenges.
-These consist of ...\
+These consist of a set of 6 problems, divided by difficulty level, with challenges ranging from minting an NFT according to a given standard, to implementing PyTeal => TEAL compiler improvements, or building a smart contract that can't loose at TicTacToe.\
 More information available at the official competition [site](https://mega-ace.org/hackathon/)

 The event ran from April 14th to April 16th, 2023.
 In this repository we have the [instructions](Instructions.md) provided, as well as the bundles for each independant problem.